A fine-grained, plastic, sedimentary, white or near-white firing clay. Used as a glaze ingredient and added to clay bodies to increase plasticity.

 A refractory slip coating applied to the top surface of kiln shelves to protect against glaze runs.
 It’s typically a white slip formulated to stick to the shelf, but pull off easily if glaze runs off a pot during the firing.
 The object is that the kiln wash keeps the glaze run from ruining the kiln shelf.

 Condition of the clay where it has stiffened… when it is still damp, but not sticky.
+Still damp enough to be worked further with carving, stamping, burnishing, joining, etc.

 Low-temperature firing range typically below cone 02.
 Used for most bisque-firing and for glaze-firing terra cotta.